NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 // [..]
 ```

 Each joint has array of pointer to its channels.
-If joint is end_site, its offset is the end postion.
+If joint is end_site, it stores both its offset AND the end_site offset position (which is offset from the joints offset, kinda like another embedded joint who starts at the end of the joint containing the end site).

 Each Channel stores its type (of the 6DOFs), an Index.
+Typically only root will ever have 6 DOF Channels, all other joints in the hierarchy will have 3 DOFs (rotational only).

 ##### Channel Per Frame Data :